PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_2.md

             return False
 ```

-This corrected version of the function will compare the lowercase version of the table name with the lowercase version of the tables returned from the `show tables` command, making it case insensitive.
+This corrected version of the function now handles case sensitivity for table names by converting both the input table name and the output from Hive to lowercase for comparison.
+Additionally, it addresses the handling of partitions as per the logic in the original code.

-This fix will also resolve the issue reported in GitHub regarding the case insensitivity of the `table_exists` function.

-With this fix, the function will pass the failing test cases and satisfy the expected input/output variable information provided.
+With these changes, the function should satisfy all the expected input/output variable information provided and pass the failing test cases.
+Additionally, it resolves the issue posted in the GitHub discussion by making the `table_exists` function case insensitive.

-The GitHub issue for this bug has been titled "Fix #896: make table_exists case insensitive" and the description suggests checking `stdout` against `table.lower()` to avoid case issues.
-This fix addresses that suggestion.

-The corrected code for the `table_exists` function can now be dropped in as a replacement for the buggy version.
+Please note that the related functions such as `run_hive_cmd` and `partition_spec` are assumed to work correctly and are not modified in this correction.